When Wolves Come Calling

-She examined me curiously for a long moment before her gaze transformed into a glare filled with nothing but savage blame and accusation.
+She examined me curiously for a long moment before her gaze transformed into a glare filled with nothing but savage accusation.
 She reached out her hand, dripping water in the ghostly green light.
-A tiny index finger shot forward, pointing at me, and my gut wrenched with nausea that swiftly congealed into sheer fright.
+A tiny index finger shot forward, pointing at me, and my gut wrenched with nausea that swiftly curdled into sheer fright.

 I already knew what she blamed me for.
 I already knew what was yet to come, what she would say.
 Still, it terrified me.

-I was desperate to look away but couldn’t.
+Desperate, I wanted to look away but couldn’t.
 A body on the floor beside her twitched.
 I tried to look at it—at anything—to escape the girl’s dark stare.

 It took everything I had to finally pry my eyes away from the girl to look at my hands.
 They shook uncontrollably.
-Wetness slicked my skin, dampening my clothes.
-A cold, clammy sensation weighed me down.
-I almost couldn’t breathe.
+Wetness slicked my skin and dampened my clothes.
+A cold, clammy sensation weighed me down, making it almost impossible to breathe.